-Although fate had played its hand, it was a calculated choice.
-Cincinnati Children’s would offer Ji exciting new challenges and changes in how she could conduct her research.
+Although fate had played its hand, Ji made a calculated choice.
+Cincinnati Children’s would offer her exciting new challenges and changes in how she could conduct her research.
 “This is when I became interested in environmental exposures,” says Ji.

 Ji wanted to study asthma for a number of reasons.
 For one, medications could only control the disease not cure it – and about 30 percent of kids had poor control, making the potential to help them all the greater.
 It was also a departure from studying cancer, which typically focused on genetic mutations, not epigenetics.

 I want to translate my research to real life.
 If any of my discoveries turn into something to help prevent, intervene or treat a disease, condition or negative impact of air pollution, that would be very rewarding.

 With asthma, there’s a direct and clear link to the environment, so studying environmental exposures is a given.
 More than 80 percent of children with asthma are allergic to an environmental allergen like mold, dust mites or pollen, and up to 45 percent of the US population live in areas with high traffic-related air pollution.
 Environmental exposures to pollen and particulate matter can trigger asthma attacks and worsen the severity of the disease.